0x-pranay/waiig/Readme.md

 ### extending token set and lexer
 - To support ==, !, !=, - , /, *, <, > and keywords `true`, `false`, `if`, `else, and `return`
 - We classify new tokens into one-character token (`-`, `+` ), two-character token (e.g. ==) and keyword token (e.g. return)

+## Chapter 2: Parsing
+- A parser turns its input into a data structure that represents the input.
+- The data structure used for the internal representation of tghe source code is called a "syntax tree" or an "abstract syntax tree" (AST for short).
+The "abstract" is based on the fact that certain details visible in source code are omitted in AST. e.g. Semicolons, newlines, whitespaces etc depending on the language.

+- What parsers do ?
+  They take source code as input (either as text or tokens) and produce a data structure which represents this source code.
+While building up the data structure, they unavoidably analyse the input, checking that it conforms to the expected structure.
+Thus the process of parsing is also called syntactic analysis.

+### parser generators
+- yacc, bison or ANTLR.
+- These are tools that takes formal description of a language as input and produce parsers as their output.
+This output is code that can be compiled/interpreted and itself fed with source code as input to produce a syntax tree.
+- Context free grammer (CFG) is widely used input format for may parser generators.
+- CFG is a set of rules that describe how to form  correct sentences in a language.
+- Backus-Naur Form (BNF) or the Extended Backus-Naur Form (EBNF) are the most common CFG notational formats.
+- Here is a full description of EcmaScript syntax in BNF - https://tomcopeland.blogs.com/EcmaScript.html

+### Parser for monkey programming language
+- Two main strategies when parsing a programming language
+  1. Top-down parsing
+    - other variations
+      - recursive descent parsing
+      - early parsing or predictive parsing
+  2. Botton-up parsing

+- We are going to write recursive descent parser.
+Its a top down operator precedence parser, somtimes called "Pratt parser", after its inventor Vaughan Pratt.